 Your website copy should be talking to someone.
 Use the word “you.”
 Use your customers’ language.

-For example, the sentence “Get fitter in three months” puts a lot of distance between you and your customer.
-“We can help you get fitter fast” feels more personal and builds connection.
+For example, the sentence “Helping people find their dream career” puts a lot of distance between you and your customer.
+“Find your dream career here” is more powerful and builds connection.

 7. Don’t be passive.

 Avoid passive sentences.
 Passive sentences often sound long-winded and lack authority.

 For example, replace “results have been demonstrated…” with “I’ve delivered results for…” Passive sentences sound more like an academic report than a conversation— not a great way to build rapport with your customers.

 If you write something like “You may discover that you love our cookies” you sound uncertain about your own product.
 Whereas “It’ll be love at first bite!” shows confidence in what you’re selling.

 Check your copy for any moments where self-doubt has crept in.